Just-in-Time provisioning

 Users are provisioned with JIT by default.
 If you enable SCIM, you can disable JIT:

-3. In the SSO connections table, select the Action icon and then Disable JIT provisioning.
+3. In the SSO connections table, select the Action icon, then select Disable JIT provisioning.

 4. Select Disable to confirm.